Online Learning in MDPs with Partially Adversarial Transitions and Losses: Introduction

 \section{Introduction}

 The standard Reinforcement Learning (RL) framework \citep{10.5555/3312046,MannorMT-RLbook} assumes a \emph{stationary} environment: both the transition function and the loss function remain fixed over time. \citet{even2009online} initiated the study of \emph{adversarial MDPs}, allowing losses to vary adversarially from episode to episode.
 However, the classical adversarial-MDP literature almost always assumes that the \emph{transition function} - which determines the next state - remains stationary.
 This assumption is often reasonable: even in adversarial or non-stationary systems, the dynamics are typically stable for most steps.
 Yet in many real-world settings this assumption fails at a few structurally vulnerable points.
-For example, consider a specific vulnerable router in a communication networks, robotic control with few obstacles, or cyber-physical systems that contain specific steps that are susceptible to faults or attacks.
-At such settings, assuming a stationary or stochastic transition is unrealistic, but assuming that almost all step are stochastic is reasonable.
+For example, consider a specific vulnerable router in a communication network, robotic control with few obstacles, or cyber-physical systems that contain specific steps that are susceptible to faults or attacks.
+At such settings, assuming a stationary or stochastic transition is unrealistic, but assuming that almost all steps are stochastic is reasonable.

-The fully adversarial transition setting was first studied by \citet{abbasi2013online}, who provided guarantees in the full-information feedback model.
-More recently, \cite{pmlr-v139-tian21b,liu2022learning} proved that in bandit-feedback settings the regret must be exponential in the episode length $H$.
+The fully adversarial transition setting has been studied by \citet{abbasi2013online,wangminimax}, who provided guarantees under full-information and bandit feedback model, respectively.
+On the hardness side, \citet{pmlr-v139-tian21b,liu2022learning} proved that in bandit-feedback settings the regret must be exponential in the episode length $H$.
 However, this fully adversarial assumption is overly pessimistic: often, only a \emph{fixed} and \emph{small} subset of states (or time steps in the episode) might exhibit adversarial behavior, while the rest are governed by a consistent stochastic model.

 This motivates our model, where we assume that there is a fixed subset of $\Lambda$ time steps within each episode of length $H$ at which the transition function may be selected adversarially, while the remaining $H-\Lambda-1$ steps follow an unknown but stationary stochastic model.
 We show that in this setting the optimal regret is \emph{exponential only in $\Lambda$} rather than in the full horizon $H$, making the model particularly appealing when the number of vulnerable steps is small.
 This formulation provides a continuum between the classical stationary setting ($\Lambda=0$) and the fully adversarial setting ($\Lambda=H - 1$), and isolates the intrinsic difficulty created by adversarial transition steps.